Countertops and Sinks: The Four Questions You Need to Consider

 Peanut butter and jelly.
 Milk and cookies.
 Bacon and eggs.
 Countertops and sinks.

 What features do these pairs share?
-They are all timeless combinations in which one element enhances the other.
+They are all timeless combinations in which one element enhances

 Functional, practical and gets the job done.
 But there are so many other options these days!
 Modern design trends have made much larger single-bowl options available.